ManageXR/public-api-docs/README.md

 - Page loads as a 404 - Make sure you are running in a folder with `mint.json`

 ## Adding Endpoints to the Api-Reference
 The API Reference contains all of the information about the ManageXR Public API.
-To add a new endpoint, you will need to make the following updates:
+To add a new endpoint, make the following changes:

 1. **Update openapi.yaml** to include info about the endpoint.
 Format according to OpenAPI 3.1.0 specifications.
 2. **Create an mdx file** within api-reference>endpoint.
 Include a title and an openapi url.
 See existing examples in the directory.
 It is important that the openapi url matches the openapi.yaml specification for the endpoint.